hundredyearfarms/Hundred-Year-Farm-Project/README.md

 **OVERVIEW**

 During the late 1990's, the Canadian Mortgage and Housing Corporation (CMHC) sponsored the development of a [home, within the city of Toronto, that required no public water, sewer, or gas utilities and that provided most of its electrical power](http://www3.sympatico.ca/rolf/howtoronto.html).
 The home was integrated with a garden that captured nutrients and played a role in the home's water cycle.
 The idea was that homes like this would have less environmental impact and could be sited at lower cost without public infrastructure.
 Further, since these homes can function after natural disasters that shut down public infrastructure, having a certain percentage of them in a region could make communities more secure.
-The concept was visionary and it worked, however, one difficulty was that the technology did not align well with cities that were starting to focus on densification.
+The concept was visionary and it worked, serving a family of four for several years.

 <p align="center">
 <img src="healthyHouse.svg" alt="Healthy House" width="1000">